Wealth Management — October 5, 2021

-- Rates were higher across the curve, with the 10-year Treasury rates rising to 0.78% as of the 4 p.m. equity market close.
-The yield curve steepened, with 10-year rates rising more than 2-year rates.
-Gold rose 0.7% to $1,913 per ounce, while WTI oil moved higher to just above $39 per barrel; the US dollar weakened modestly in the trading session, as measured by the US Dollar Index.
+- Rates were higher across the curve, with the 10-year Treasury yield at 1.53% as of the 4 p.m. equity market close.
+Gold was 0.5% lower on the day while WTI oil was sharply higher at $79 per barrel.
+The US dollar was modestly stronger on the trading session, as measured by the US Dollar Index.

 Market data provided by Bloomberg.

 Dow Jones Industrial Average (DJIA): A price-weighted average of 30 blue-chip stocks that are generally the leaders in their industry.

 NASDAQ Composite Index: A broad-based capitalization-weighted index of stocks in all three NASDAQ tiers: Global Select, Global Market and Capital Market.